Helping leaders strengthen psychological safety, daily improvement, and leadership behaviors — especially in healthcare.

 Frequently Asked Questions About Lean Consulting & Coaching

-A: Mark works primarily in healthcare, but also with manufacturers, technology companies, nonprofits, and service organizations.
+Mark works primarily in healthcare (hospitals, health systems, clinics), but also with manufacturers, technology companies, utilities, nonprofits, and service organizations.
+The methods apply across industries; the application is always tailored to context.

-A: The focus is on leadership behavior, psychological safety, and daily improvement—not tools, slogans, or short-term initiatives.
+The focus is on leadership behavior, psychological safety, and daily improvement — not tools, slogans, or short-term initiatives.
+Mark's goal is to build internal capability so the organization can sustain improvement on its own.

 Mark is fully trained and certified in HIPAA compliance, bloodborne pathogen awareness, and all other requirements of a vendor certification process.
 Constancy, Inc. is incorporated in the State of Texas.